SAP-archive/lbn-intelligent-insights-samples/README.md

 The sample stories have been published as a standard business content.
 You're recommended to import the stories from the content network in SAP Analytics Cloud.

 The files in this repo are provided as a backup.
-To download, under *Releases*, select *Samples*, and download the .tgz files that best matches the version of your SAP Analytics Cloud.
+To download, under *Releases*, select *Samples*, and download the .tgz files that best match the version of your SAP Analytics Cloud.

 ## Requirements
 The samples will run if you have the following authorizations: